French Without Tears: Adaptations

 A film version, directed by Anthony Asquith and starring Ray Milland, was released in 1940.
 In 1960 Rattigan himself refashioned the work as the musical Joie de Vivre but it was not a success.

+The play was revived in Paris in the summer of 1945 starring the British actress, Anna Neagle.

 A television production was featured in the Saturday Playhouse TV series on 7 June 1958, with Denholm Elliott, Elvi Hale, Colin Broadley, Nicholas Parsons, and Andrew Irvine and another in the BBC's Play of the Month series on 16 May 1976, starring Nigel Havers, Anthony Andrews and David Robb.

 A radio version directed by Gerry Jones was broadcast on BBC Radio 4 on 25 December 1986, repeated on 14 May 1989 and 20 July 1992.